markfinger/python-react/README.md

 An alternative to worker farms is to put a reverse proxy in front of the render server.
 Be aware that render server requests are sent as POST requests and most reverse proxies have issues with caching POST requests.

+When the render server wrapper connects to the JS process, it adds a `?hash=...` parameter to the url.
+The hash parameter is a SHA-1 hash of the serialized data that is sent in the request's body and is intended for consumption by caching layers.

 ### Overriding the renderer